The five-color hypercube Adinkra and the Jacobian of a generalized Fermat curve: Combinatorics

 In Section \ref{S:Geometrization} we will see how to embed an Adinkra $A$ into an certain algebraic curve $X_{\rm alg}^N$ in $\mathbb{P}^N$.
 We are interested in how information about Morse divisors on $X_{\rm alg}^N$ and the Jacobian of $X_{\rm alg}^N$, associated with height functions on $A$, can help us understand Adinkras, and by extension, 1-dimensional supersymmetry algebras.
 In fact, finding the image of a height as a divisor of ${\rm Jac}(X_{\rm alg})^N$, is a purely combinatorial process, which we will explain now.
 To do so, we will need to use the notion of {\it discrete Morse functions}, following \cite{Banchoff, geom2}.

+We refer to an oriented homogeneous simplicial 2-complex as a \emph{triangular mesh}.
 A discrete Morse function $f$ on a triangular mesh $M$ is a real-valued function defined on the vertices of $M$, such that adjacent vertices are mapped to distinct values.
-We convert our hypercube Adinkra $H^N$ into a triangular mesh $\widetilde H^5$ in the following way.
-The 2-cells in the mesh are constructed from 4-cycles formed by consecutive colors in the rainbow.
-Each of these 4-cycles $C$ in the Adinkra is either a {\it diamond} (if $|\{h(v) \mid v \in C\}|=3$) or a bow tie (if $|\{h(v) \mid v \in C\}|=2$)).
+We convert a hypercube Adinkra $H^N$ equipped with a rainbow and a choice of one vertex as a \emph{base point} into a triangular mesh $\widetilde H^N$ in the following way.